-Your endodontist will clean the canals, seal them, and place a filling in the tooth.
+Our team will clean the canals, seal them, and place a filling in the tooth.
 If the canals are unusually narrow or blocked, your endodontist may recommend endodontic surgery.

-After your endodontist completes retreatment, you will need to return to your dentist as soon as possible to have a new crown or other restoration placed on the tooth to protect and restore it to its full function.
+After the endodontist completes retreatment, you will need to return to your dentist as soon as possible to have a new crown or other restoration placed on the tooth to protect and restore it to its full function.